 Multi-factor authentication is an authentication method that requires users to verify their identity using multiple methods before they’re allowed to access certain resources.
 Alternative methods of authentication can include something the user knows (a PIN or secret answer), something the user has (a smart card or authentication app), or something the user is (a biometric fingerprint or retina scan).
 Implementing MFA means that a bad actor can’t access an account, even if they gain access to the user’s login credentials through a phishing attack.

-Dave Baggett of INKY” recommends that all higher education institutes implement multi-factor authentication.
-“MFA is easy to use and built in to both O365 and G Suite, and will prevent accounts from getting taken over.”
+Dave Baggett of INKY recommends that all higher education institutes implement multi-factor authentication.
+“MFA is easy to use and built into both O365 and G Suite, and will prevent accounts from getting taken over.”
 Traditional passwords aren’t enough to secure accounts against sophisticated threats, Baggett warns, adding that, “Even student accounts should require MFA.”

 There isn’t a single solution that will offer you comprehensive protection against phishing or account takeover attacks, so it’s important that you implement multiple layers of security to help protect your university or college.
 However, this can be difficult when you don’t have the security budget to allow you to invest in all three of the security measures we’ve discussed in this article.
-For this reason, you should analyse the type of threats that you’re facing and choose a form of protection that will best help secure you against them.
+For this reason, you should analyze the type of threats that you’re facing and choose a form of protection that will best help secure you against them.

 Even if you can’t afford to invest immediately in a solution, you need to make the staff and students you work with aware of these attacks and how dangerous they can be.
 Even a simple poster in the library pointing out key indicators of phishing emails and reminding users not to leave their devices unattended while they grab a coffee could go a long way.